 The market spotlight on Thursday will shift back towards the US labour market.

 The market spotlight on Wednesday will continue to be squarely on politics, especially on this side of the Pond.

 Investors' attention will be trained on Parliament on Tuesday as MPs return from the summer recess with possibly as little as a week to try and head off the risk of a 'no deal' Brexit, be it through the legislative path or via a successful no-confidence vote against Boris Johnson.

 Markets' focus at the end of the month will be on the possibility of a response from Washington to the latest move on trade by Beijing alongside a barrage of economic data due out across almost all the main regions of the world.

-The market spotlight on Tuesday will shift towards the US, with a barrage of economic and corporate reports scheduled for release.
+The spotlight on Thursday will shift back towards the US, where a barrage of top-tier data are set for release.

 The focus on Wednesday - barring surprises on the US-China trade front - will be on Italy, where the Five Start and Democratic parties are trying, despite the differences in their political programmes, to piece together a coalition government that would allow the country to avoid new elections.

 All eyes at the end of the week will be on a key speech set to be delivered US Federal Reserve chairman, Jerome Powell, at 1500 BST.

 Markets' attention on Thursday will flip remain firmly on Europe - barring surprises.